brianmano/Pacemaker_Project/README.md

 - Python3
 - TKinter
 - customtkinter
+- "Lexend" font

 ## Git

-Please use GIT to maintain version control
+Please use GIT to maintain version control.

 ### Clone repository
 clone the repository onto your local device and edit on that